wang-angela/decor-gator/Sprint4.md

 ### post.go:

 #### Struct:
-Creates a post struct that holds an id as an int and the user that posted the furniture, furniture type, and post title all as strings.
+Creates a post struct that holds an id as an object ID, the price as a float, and the user that posted the furniture, furniture type, image URL, and post title all as strings.

 #### Functions: